What is Itraconazole?

 Some of the major side effects of Itraconazole are:

-Share with your doctor if you’re taking any prescription or non-prescription medicines, vitamins, nutritional supplements and other herbal products.
-If you are taking any antacid medications take it 1 hour before and 2 hours after taking Itraconazole.
+• Share with the doctor if you’re taking prescription or non-prescription medicines, vitamins, nutritional supplements and other herbal products.

-Stop taking Itraconazole if you are facing any signs of congestive heart failure, feeling tired, breathlessness, cough with mucus, irregular heartbeats, swelling, rapid weight gain and sleep disorders.
+• Stop taking Itraconazole if you are facing any signs of congestive heart failure, feeling tired, breathlessness, cough with mucus, irregular heartbeats, swelling, rapid weight gain and sleep disorders.

-How to take Itraconazole?
+How to Take Itraconazole?

-Itraconazole comes in the form capsules, tablets and solution (liquid).
-If you’re taking Itraconazole for treating fungal infections in lungs, then the capsules are taken during the night or after a full meal for 1 to 2 times a day at least for 3 months.
-But if you’re taking Itraconazole for treating a serious fungal infection in lungs then the dosage should be taken after the meal for 3 times a day for first 3 days of treatment and then 2 times a day for at least 3 months.
+Itraconazole comes in capsules, tablets and solution (liquid).
+If you’re taking Itraconazole to treat fungal infections in the lungs, the capsules are taken at night or after a full meal 1 to 2 times a day for at least three months.

 Treatment of Blastomycosis and Histoplasmosis:

-- 200 mg once daily.
-If there is no improvement then increase your drugs to 100 mg to a maximum of 400 mg daily.
+• 200 mg once daily.
+If there is no improvement, then increase your drugs to 100 mg to a maximum of 400 mg daily.

-- Dosage above 200 mg should be divided into two doses per day.
+• Dosage above 200 mg should be divided into two doses per day.

 Treatment of Aspergillosis:

-- Daily dose of 200-400 mg
+• The daily dose of 200-400 mg

 Treatment of Onychomycosis